 It is also popular as visitors can see a large variety of animals including ducks, geese, and trout fish.

 It is definitely worth walking around the lake for a better view of its beauty.
 The lake is stunning all year round.
-In the summer months when the weather is warm it is perfect for swimming.
+In the summer months, July and August, when the weather is warm it is perfect for swimming.

 While it might be too cold to swim in winter, Mirror Lake becomes covered in snow which makes it very beautiful.
-In autumn and spring, the colors are stunning.
+In autumn and spring, the colours are stunning.

 As the trail is paved, it is perfect for strollers.
 Most of the trail is flat however be aware, it does get steeper as it goes on.